 Well first things first, you need to find the flowers that you’re going to photograph in!
-If you are on the search for daffodils this website is a great resource.

 I love to just search in woods for the best displays as these tend to me much quieter which is always a bonus when you want to take photographs without loads of people in the background!
 The best way to find these magical woodland displays is to ask around.
 I had heard that there was a lot of them in our local woods but I couldn’t find out where.
 So a few years ago I just went walking round there and asking people until I suddenly stumbled across them!

 2. THINK ABOUT CLOTHING